hylo-so/model/results.md

 ## Optimal Configuration Recommendations

-Based on that analysis, we recommend the following configurations:
+Based on that analysis, this are the recommended configurations:

 ### 1. Minimum parameter threshold for complete system stability
 - **Stability Mode 2 -- Stability Pool**: 1.3